Modern Slavery Statement

 Modern slavery is a heinous crime and Coombes Forestry Ltd (“COOMBES”) operates a zero-tolerance commitment to slavery and human trafficking.
 Under the Modern Slavery Act 2015 (the “Act”), COOMBES is dedicated to ensuring that human trafficking, slavery, forced or compulsory labour and/or servitude does not take place at any point in our business or in our supply chains.

-Our Structure and Supply Chains
+Our Structure and Supply Chain

-COOMBES has 70 employees and approximately 150 agency workers, who are predominantly based across south-central England.
+COOMBES has 95 employees and approximately 150 agency workers, who are predominantly based across south-central England.
 COOMBES and its operations are entirely based in the UK.

 Operating in the Rail, Forestry and Civil Engineering sectors, COOMBES bids to public, private and voluntary sector organisations for contracts for work through structured business development processes.
 We are also contracted directly by private landowners or businesses for forestry and vegetation works.
 Additionally, we hire out various heavy plant machinery, predominantly for use in the Rail and Forestry sectors.